-- 2 (a) If the presiding officer is the agency head, the presiding officer shall render a final order. - (b) Except as otherwise provided by law other than this [act], if the presiding officer is not the agency head and has not been delegated final decisional authority, the presiding officer shall render a recommended order.
-If the presiding officer is not the agency head and has been delegated final decisional authority, the presiding officer shall render an initial order that becomes a final order [30] days after issuance, unless reviewed by the agency head on its own motion or on petition of a party. - (c) A recommended, initial, or final order must be served in a record upon each party and the agency head within 90 days after the hearing ends, the record closes, or memos, briefs, or proposed findings are submitted, whichever is later.
-The time may be extended by stipulation, waiver, or upon a showing of good cause. - (d) A recommended, initial, or final order must include separately stated findings of fact and conclusions of law on all material issues of fact, law, or discretion, the remedy prescribed, and, if applicable, the action taken on a petition for stay.
-At the discretion of the presiding officer under Section 403(c), aA party may submit proposed findings of fact and conclusions of law.
-The order must also include a statement of the available procedures and time limits for seeking reconsideration or other administrative relief, and a statement of the time limits for seeking judicial review of the agency order.
-A recommended or initial order must include a statement of any circumstances under which the order, without further notice, may become a final order. - 23 (e) Findings of fact must be based exclusively on the evidence in the hearing record in
+(b) Except as otherwise provided by law other than this [act], if the presiding officer is not the agency head and has not been delegated final decisional authority, the presiding officer shall render a recommended order.
+If the presiding officer is not the agency head and has been delegated final decisional authority, the presiding officer shall render an initial order that becomes a final order [30] days after issuance, unless reviewed by the agency head on its own motion or on petition of a party.

+(c) A recommended, initial, or final order must be served in a record upon each party and the agency head within 90 days after the hearing ends, the record closes, or memos, briefs, or proposed findings are submitted, whichever is later.
+The time may be extended by stipulation, waiver, or upon a showing of good cause.

+11 (d) A recommended, initial, or final order must include separately stated findings of fact 12 and conclusions of law on all material issues of fact, law, or discretion, the remedy prescribed, 13 and, if applicable, the action taken on a petition for stay.
+At the discretion of the presiding 14 officer under Section 403(c), a party may submit proposed findings of fact and conclusions of 15 law.
+The order must also include a statement of the available procedures and time limits for 16 seeking reconsideration or other administrative relief, and a statement of the time limits for 17 seeking judicial review of the agency order.
+A recommended or initial order must include a 18 statement of any circumstances under which the order, without further notice, may become a 19 final order.

+20 (e) Findings of fact must be based exclusively on the evidence in the hearing record in21 the contested case and on matters officially noticed.